woutersf/drupal-ai-workshop/README.md

 1. Download a picture (e.g. from pexels.com).
 2. Configure the module at **`/admin/config/ai/ai_image_alt_text`**.
 ![image generation](assets/img_alt_config.png)
-- make sure to configure a Model that has vision capabilities (like Gemini-2-5-flash)
+- make sure to configure a Model that has vision capabilities (like `vertex-gemini-2-5-pro`)
-- make sure to read the prompt so you understand what will happen.
+- make sure to read the prompt so you understand what will happen (default prompt is allright).
-- Configure the image style that the AI model wil look at.
+- Configure the image style that the AI model wil look at (defaults work just fine).

-3. Create new content at `/node/add/article` and upload the image to **test the automatic alt text generation**.
+3. Create new content at `/node/add/article` and upload your image to **test the automatic alt text generation**.

 ![image generation](assets/image_gen.png)

 Congratulations, You improved accessibility.
-Visually impaired visitors will now understand what't in the images you upload.
+Visually impaired visitors will now understand what's in the images you upload.

 #### AI Assistant in CKEditor

 ![ai in ckeditor](assets/ckeditor.png)

 1. Configure the CKeditor Basic HTML toolbar at `/admin/config/content/formats`.
-2. Add the AI assistant into the active toolbar
+2. Add the 2 AI assistant buttons into the active toolbar (The stars icon and the Balloons icon)
-3.  **Crucially:** Enable the assistant functionalities in the AI sub configuration, make sure to check the prompts.
+3.  **Crucially:** You get extra configuration options below now.
+You need to enable the assistant functionalities in this configuration, make sure to check the prompts.
 ![ai in ckeditor](assets/ckeditor_config.png)

 4. Create new content at `/node/add/article` and **test it out**.

+Test 1 Use the assistant in the ckeditor toolbar, test 2 use the AI assistant when selecting content inside of the ckeditor window.
-Congratulations, you can now configure a tone of voice in the assistant config (for example always speak in spanish pirate speak).
-And then when editors use the generation, it will take that into account.
+Congratulations, you can now configure a tone of voice in the assistant config (for example always speak in pirate speak).
+And when editors use the generation, it will take that into account.

 #### Automatic Translations

 1. Configure automatic translations at **`/admin/config/ai/ai-translate`**.
-2. Choose an AI model per language and configure the corresponding prompt.
+2. Choose an AI model per language and configure the corresponding prompt (default works fine for basic use cases).
 3.  **Test it out** on the node I have provided `/node/1/translations`.

 ![ai in ckeditor](assets/ai_translate.png)

-#### Smart Content Suggestions
+#### Smart Content Suggestions Part 1

 1. Configure Smart Content suggestions at **`/admin/config/ai/suggestions`**.
 ![ai in ckeditor](assets/content_suggestions.png)